Tyagi1999/codes/README.md

 # codes
-This repository includes all the coding work done by me.
+This repository contains the coding problem solutions.